sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/ConfigLogging/Set-LogSite.md

 | AdminAddress | Specifies the address of a XenDesktop controller the PowerShell snap-in will connect to.
 You can provide this as a host name or an IP address. | false | false | Localhost.
 Once a value is provided by any cmdlet, this value becomes the default. |

 ## Input Type
 ###

 ## Return Values

-### Citrix.Configurationlogging.Sdk.Site
+### Citrix.ConfigurationLogging.Sdk.Site
-Current logging settings
+   Current logging settings## Notes
-## Notes
    Configuration logging will automatically transition to a 'NotSupported' state if the logging feature is not licensed.
 Set-LogSite will reject request to set logging to 'Enabled' or 'Mandatory' while the logging feature is not licensed.
 ## Examples

-### Example 1
+### EXAMPLE 1
 ```
 C:\PS> Set-LogSite -Locale "zh-CN"
 ```
-#### Description
-Set the logging language to Chinese.
+   Description<br>-----------<br>Set the logging language to Chinese.
 The logging state will be unchanged.
-### Example 2
+### EXAMPLE 2
 ```
 C:\PS> Set-LogSite -State "Mandatory"
 ```
-#### Description
-Set the logging state to mandatory.
+   Description<br>-----------<br>Set the logging state to mandatory.
 The logging locale will be unaffected.
 In this state, no configuration change will be allowed unless it is successfully logged.
-### Example 3
+### EXAMPLE 3
 ```
 C:\PS> Set-LogSite -Locale "de" -State "Enabled"
 ```
-#### Description
-Set the logging language to German and the state to Enabled.
+   Description<br>-----------<br>Set the logging language to German and the state to Enabled.